pruthvirajcyn/Parking-spot-detection/README.md

 ## Process
 ### Image collection
 Additional images were collected through manually image search using common sources like Google, Pinterest, and other large image databases, and by using <a href="https://abhitronix.github.io/vidgear/v0.3.0-stable/">VidGear</a>.
 Vidgear is a high-performance video processing Python library that provide different "Gears" that are made for different video functionality.
-The CamGear "Gear" was used due to its ability to capture not only uploaded videos to Youtube, but also live streams such as the <a href="https://www.youtube.com/watch?v=c38K8IsYnB0">SUU Parking Lot Construction Camera</a> which was essential to capture different frames of snow covered parking lots.
+The CamGear "Gear" was used due to its ability to capture not only uploaded videos to Youtube, but also live streams such as the <a href="https://www.youtube.com/watch?v=c38K8IsYnB0">SUU Parking Lot Construction Camera</a>, which was essential to capturing frames of snow covered parking lots.

 ### Annotations
-Additional mages that were collected had to be annotated to provide the correct class for each parking spot, either space-empty or space-occupied, the same classes from the PKLot dataset.
+Additional images that were collected had to be annotated to provide the correct class for each parking spot, either space-empty or space-occupied, the same classes from the PKLot dataset.
 This was accomplished by using <a href="https://labelstud.io/">Label Studio</a>, an open source data labeling tool.
 This provided a user friendly method of annotating the ~150 additional images that were collected and a way to export the COCO formatted bounding box coordinates needed for the model.
 <br><br>
 ![Label Studio process](https://github.com/pruthvirajcyn/Parking-spot-detection/blob/main/images/labelstudio.png)

 ### Augmentations
 Images were passed through an augmentation pipeline that added snow and rain effects to the original images.
 The <a href="https://github.com/UjjwalSaxena/Automold--Road-Augmentation-Library">Automold</a> library was chosen because it was designed to introduce real world scenarios for training neural networks of autonomous vehicles.
 This library provides many real world example augmentations, but our focus was only on snow and rain.
-The PKLot dataset as well as the non-snow images that were collected were passed through the augmentation pipeline, exponentially increasing the size of our dataset.
+The PKLot dataset, as well as the non-snow images that were collected, were passed through the augmentation pipeline exponentially increasing the size of our dataset.

    Pre augmentation         |  Snow augmentation         |  Rain augmentation :-------------------------:|:-------------------------:|:-------------------------: